Parsemd/Parsemd-PHP/markdownText.md

 > Stefan said:
 > > I would like to visit a castle in north scotland, next year.
 > But my home is my castle

+[Stefan said]:
+> > I would like to visit a castle in north scotland, next year.
+> But my home is my castle

+[Stefan said][2pm Sunday]:
+> > I would like to visit a castle in north scotland, next year.
+> But my home is my castle